unrealcv/unrealcv.github.io/_pages/cvpr17demo.md

 More description about UnrealCV can be found in

 Qiu, Weichao, and Alan Yuille.
-"Unrealcv: Connecting computer vision to unreal engine."
+"UnrealCV: Connecting Computer Vision to Unreal Engine."
 ECCV 2016 VARVAI workshop

 See more papers and projects which utilize synthetic images here. https://github.com/unrealcv/synthetic-computer-vision